Wake Youtube.jpg

 3:30PM | BREAK

 I recently created a series of three videos that offered a look at what a Church of the Contradiction might look like.
-In this session we’ll be debuting those videos, and discussing the themes together.
+In this session we’ll be showing clips from these videos, showing a short film that is part of the project and discussing the themes.

 5PM | DINNER